GEE Group Inc. (JOB) is primed for evolution with the beta value of 2.10

 Technical rundown of GEE Group Inc. (JOB)

 Considering, the past performance of GEE Group Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -48.60%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -71.73%, alongside a downfall of -49.34% for the period of the last 12 months.
-The shares increased approximately by -6.62% in the 7-day charts and went down by 8.87% in the period of the last 30 days.
-Common stock shares were lifted by -17.00% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -52.28%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -72.22%, alongside a downfall of -52.96% for the period of the last 12 months.
+The shares increased approximately by -4.77% in the 7-day charts and went up by -8.63% in the period of the last 30 days.
+Common stock shares were lifted by -15.18% during last recorded quarter.